-A hernia occurs when an internal part of the body pushes through a weakness in the surrounding muscle or tissue wall.
-This article deals with abdominal hernias which occur when a weakness in the wall of the tummy (abdomen) results in some of the internal contents bulging through.
+A hernia occurs when an internal part of the body pushes through a weak spot in the surrounding muscle or tissue wall.
+This leaflet deals with abdominal hernias which occur when a weakness in the wall of the tummy (abdominal wall) results in some of the contents in the abdominal cavity bulging through.
 Most hernias need treating by performing an operation.
-There are now various different types of operation which can be performed to repair hernias.
-They are usually very successful.
+There are now various different types of operation, which are usually very successful.

 What are the symptoms?